 The series in table 2 used a variety of reconstruction techniques to repair or prevent CSF leaks.
 Many of these used the well-known method of graded-repair of leaks as described in Laws & Lanzino’s book [29] involving collagen or gelatin sponge plus fibrin glue or a titanium mesh buttress.
 These methods have not been demonstrated to have a significant effect on overall incidence CSF leaks, but may cause difficulties with MRI interpretation in the post-operative follow-up period.
 Wang et al [15] did use DuraSeal® in their closure method.
 Like our study, they too did not use lumbar drains for low-grade leaks.
 They found similar rates of low-grade intraoperative leaks (29% versus 34%) and post operative leak rates, following repair (2/74 versus 4/85).
 Both of these studies compare purely synthetic repairs of the sellar floor, however neither demonstrate statistically significant reductions in leaks.

 We recognise the limitations of this study.
 It is a retrospective study within a single centre with selection and recall bias, particularly in the usage of lumbar drains.
+It does not shoe a significant learning curve in an already experienced pituitary surgeon.
 A variety of dural closure and sealant techniques were implemented based upon single surgeon preference, leading to confounding of the effect of just one method.
 However, as this and other studies have shown, lumbar drains and DuraSeal® have significant cost and complication implications.
-Owing to this, we feel that a randomized-controlled trial is indicated to further clarify the best method of dural closure, in an otherwise low-risk procedure.
+Owing to this, we feel that a randomized-controlled trial is indicated to further clarify the best method of dural closure, in an otherwise low-risk procedure, although we recognize that it would be challenging to implement.
 We continue to advocate the use of careful pre-operative planning and patient selection, in transsphenoidal surgery.

 Disclosure